Our story: welcome to Polrunny Farm, rural bliss in sight of the sea

 - and eventually, we moved to Cornwall.

-The ensuing weeks have been busy.
-Already we have refreshed the look of, and facilities in, the cottages (they were already lovely); made some changes to the communal gardens and ordered some garden furniture and play equipment.
+The ensuing weeks were busy.
+We refreshed the look of, and facilities in, the cottages (they were already lovely); we made some changes to the communal gardens and ordered some garden furniture and play equipment.
 We have set the ball rolling on plans to add more facilities to the site in the coming weeks and months too.

 When we haven't been planning and doing (or locked down), we have been out and about, learning about the breath-takingly beautiful area we are now fortunate to call our home.
 We have walked sections of the South West Coast Path and explored the vast expanses of beach that it takes you to.
 The 40-mile section of path from Bude to Padstow, with Boscastle at its centre and Tintagel and Port Isaac en route, contains some of the most spectacular stretches of coastline you will ever see.